Dynamic framework for edge-connectivity maintenance of simple graphs: Preliminaries and notation

 Throughout this paper, we use the terms cut size and cut cardinality interchangeably.
 By Menger’s theorem~\cite{Diestel2017}, the local edge-connectivity $\lambda(u, v; G)$ is equivalent to the size of the minimum cut separating $u$ and $v$.

-We define two primary structural updates: the addition of a new edge $e=\{u, v\}$ to the graph $G$, denoted as $\mathcal{A}(G, e)$, and the removal of an existing edge $e$ from $G$, denoted as $\mathcal{R}(G, e)$.
 We use $G \cup \{e\}$ and $G \setminus \{e\}$ to represent the graph resulting from the insertion or deletion of edge $e$, respectively.
-In the context of our maintenance algorithms, $e_{new}$ refers to a newly inserted edge, while $e_{old}$ refers to an existing edge identified for removal during Redundancy Elimination.
-Similarly, $e_{del}$ denotes an edge targeted for deletion by $\mathcal{R}(e)$, and $E_{aug}$ represents the set of augmenting edges computed by the framework to restore connectivity.
+In the context of our edge-connectivity maintenance algorithms, $e_{new}$ refers to a newly inserted edge, while $e_{old}$ refers to an existing edge identified for removal during Redundancy Elimination.
+Similarly, $e_{del}$ denotes an edge targeted for deletion by Connectivity Restoration, and $E_{aug}$ represents the set of augmenting edges computed by the framework to restore edge-connectivity.

 To address problems defined in Section~\ref{section:introduction} efficiently, we rely on a fundamental graph-theoretic property regarding the locality of connectivity changes.
 The following lemma characterizes the structural impact of removing an edge from a $k$-edge-connected graph,